ms-iot/content/en-US/win10/AllJoynProducer.md

 </node>
 {% endhighlight %}

-This example shows an interface exposed by a device: "com.example.Door.PrivateDoor".
+This example shows an interface exposed by a device: `com.example.Door.PrivateDoor`.
 In the scope of the interface, the only thing we're concerned about is whether communication should be secured when using that interface, not what type of mechanism is being used.

 __Interface Capabilities__